Botswana rejects request to penalize LGBTQI +

 While a similar debate is underway in Ghana, the Botswana High Court on Monday upheld its decision to decriminalize LGBTQI + on appeal, rejecting an appeal filed by the conservative government of the landlocked southern African country.

-“The appeal is dismissed,” said the High Court in its verdict of which AfrikPage had a copy.
+“The appeal is dismissed,” said the High Court in its verdict sighted by AfrikPage.

 In 2016, the court in Botswana’s capital Gaborone ordered that laws punishing same-sex relationships be amended, calling them relics of the (British) Victorian era that “oppress a minority”.